HoSiewKhui/Modern-Chinese-Proverbs/proverbs/2025/gu.md

 The character **“孤”** stands alone at the top of the poster — a minimalist and melancholy presence.
 Below it, a quiet call: cherish time together while you still can.

-My red seal and signature (**何小驹**) are not decoration but commitment —
-a pledge that this work and message are truly my own.

 This phrase and artwork were both created by hand,
 not for embellishment, but for reflection.